opener-project/daemons/README.md

     daemon.start

-If the component takes extra arguments, such as a resource path, these should be set in the `initialize` method of the component using the actual environment variables.
+Extra arguments for the component can be specified as a Hash in the second argument of the `Daemon.new` method:

+    daemon = Opener::Daemons::Daemon.new(Opener::LanguageIdentifier, :kaf => false)

+These options will be passed to every individual instance of the component.

 ## Requirements